La Belle Dame sans Merci

 "La Belle Dame sans Merci" ("The Beautiful Lady without Mercy") is a ballad produced by the English poet John Keats in 1819.
-The title was derived from the title of a 15th-century poem by Alain Chartier called La Belle Dame sans Mercy.
+The title was derived from the title of a 15th-century poem by Alain Chartier called La Belle Dame sans Merci.

 Considered an English classic, the poem is an example of Keats' poetic preoccupation with love and death.
 The poem is about a fairy who condemns a knight to an unpleasant fate after she seduces him with her eyes and singing.
 The fairy inspired several artists to paint images that became early examples of 19th-century femme fatale iconography.
 The poem continues to be referred to in many works of literature, music, art, and film.

 Poem

 The poem is simple in structure with twelve stanzas of four lines each in an ABCB rhyme scheme.
-Below are both the original and revised version of the poem:
+Below are both the original and revised version(s) of the poem:

 First version

 The first version occurs in a letter from Keats, written over the period 14 February to 3 May 1819 to his younger brother and sister-in-law, George and Georgiana Keats, who had emigrated to America.
 This contains a number of alterations to the poem, with Keats revising as he wrote.
 It is not introduced in any way, but at the end he proceeds to make fun of the poem by discussing playfully why there are four kisses instead of a score or seven.